 All students received the same lectures, but some used laptops, and others took notes by hand.
 When it came to learning the concepts, the handwriters won.
 When it came to retrieving facts, the groups were comparable, except when given time to go home and look at their notes, at which point the handwriters did even better.”
 (Barbash, Fred.
 “Want to Learn?
 Lose the laptop.”
 Reader’s Digest October, 2014: pgs.
 44-45)

-According to Dr. Holinga, the act of handwriting serves us in a variety of ways, to include enhancing our comprehension and memory, “lighting up” memory centers of our brain, and is a predictor of academic success.
+According to Dr. Holinga, the act of handwriting serves us in a variety of ways, including enhancing our comprehension and memory, “lighting up” memory centers of our brain and is a predictor of academic success.

 3 Ways to Help Struggling Writers